-You want to apply for credit like a mortgage, a loan or a credit card — or you think you might want to one day soon — but you’re terrified you’ll be rejected.
-Perhaps this delays your plans.
-You don’t know what your credit score is, and perhaps you’re afraid to look.
+Thinking to the future, do you want to apply for credit like a mortgage, a loan or a credit card? .
+Are you also worried that you’ll be rejected?
+Perhaps this delays your plans or holds you back.
+Are you unsure of what your credit score is, or perhaps you’re afraid to look?

-Beat your money worries by: Facing the facts.
-Check your credit history now.
+Facing the facts.
+Check your credit history now!

-It’s free to do so and you can do it via these links:
+It’s free to do so without harming your credit score if you use these links:

 - ClearScore (uses Equifax data)*

 *Just to be super transparent if you sign up and follow this link although it’s free for you, Loqbox may get a small referral fee from ClearScore.
 This helps us to continue to improve our service for our customers and keep Loqbox free.